RichardBradley/liquibase.github.com/get_started/how-lb-works.md

 <div class="tile-item" markdown="1">

 ### Changelogs
 Liquibase uses a *changelog* to explicitly list database changes in order.
-The *changelog* acts as a ledger of changes and contains changesets (units of change) that Liquibase can execute on a database.
+The *changelog* acts as a ledger of changes and contains a *changeSet* (units of change) that Liquibase can execute on a database.

-View our [Database Changelog File](/documentation/databasechangelog.html) and [Changeset Tag](/documentation/changeset.html) topics for more information.
+View our [Database changelog File](/documentation/databasechangelog.html) and [changeSet Tag](/documentation/changeset.html) topics for more information.
 </div>
 </div>
 <!-- >**Note:** It is a best practice to ensure that each changeSet is as atomic a change as possible to avoid failed statements from leaving the database in an unknown state; however, it is possible to treat a large SQL script as a single changeSet. -->